digitalinnovationone/dio-lab-open-source/community/pcbandeira-m.md

 Front-end Developer from Mossoró-RN, I recently made my career transition and now I'm learning as much as possible to get my first tech opportunity.
 I already had contact with HTML, CSS, JavaScript, Java, C#, SASS and a little bit of React.

 Some of my hobbies are games, watching, reading and spend time with my cats.
+Also, I live running, biking and crossfit.

 ## Languages